Jeremy-Cleland/hmer-ink/README.md

    - Converts token IDs back to LaTeX symbols
    - Assembles the complete LaTeX expression

 This approach effectively "translates" from the language of handwritten strokes to the language of LaTeX, similar to how machine translation works between natural languages.
+The use of synthetic data with bounding boxes helps the model better understand the spatial relationships between symbols in mathematical expressions.

 ## Performance Optimization